merlin761/security-policy-template/README.md

 Key Highlights

 Security by Design: Incorporating security measures early in development to allow proper testing and reduce attack surfaces.
-Risk & Cost Analysis: Includes a detailed table assessing risk levels, severity, and cost-benefit analysis to prioritize mitigation strategies.
+Risk & Cost Analysis: Includes a detailed table assessing risk levels, severity, and cost benefit analysis to prioritize mitigation strategies.
 Zero Trust Approach: Implements authentication, authorization, and accounting (AAA) frameworks, along with encryption at rest, in transit, and in use.
 Secure Coding Standards: Practices that help minimize vulnerabilities and prevent costly breaches.